 Although radiology is not one of the major subjects in medical school, it is increasingly being integrated into everyday clinical practice and hence it is imperative for medical students to be cognizant with the basics of radiology.
-Also after the introduction of NEET entrance exam, radiology has assumed more importance in the entrance exams.
-These are a few books which medical students can read for learning the basics of radiology and help them with these exams as well.
+Also after the introduction of the NEET entrance exam, radiology has assumed more importance in the entrance exams.
+These are a few books that medical students can read for learning the basics of radiology and help them with these exams as well.